 Figure 1 represents the elasticity of consumer prices to a shock on energy prices, with a focus on the impact of a shock on Russian hydrocarbon prices.

 The impact of a shock on Russian hydrocarbon is negligible for the USA, which is broadly self-sufficient in energy and only imports 7% of its oil from Russia.
 The price impact is also limited for the UK, which imports less than 10% of its oil and gas from Russia.
-By contrast, for the Netherlands, Italy and Germany, which import around one-third of their oil and gas from Russia, Russia accounts for close to 20% of the total impact of an energy price shock.
+By contrast, for the Netherlands and Germany, which import around one-third of their oil and gas from Russia, Russia accounts for close to 20% of the total impact of an energy price shock.
 The impact of a rise in Russian hydrocarbon prices is even higher for Eastern European countries such as Finland, Lithuania and the Slovak Republic, which import more than 80% of their oil and gas from Russia.

-Figure 1 : Vulnerability of consumer prices to a rise in hydrocarbon prices and Russian hydrocarbon price increases, WIOD
+Figure 1 : Vulnerability of consumer prices to a rise in hydrocarbon prices and to a rise in Russian hydrocarbon prices, WIOD

 Source: WIOD, author’s calculations.

-A caveat is that our computations rely on the latest version of WIOD, which was published in 2016 and might not represent recent shifts in global trade.
+A caveat is that our computations rely on the latest version of WIOD, which was published in 2016 and does not represent recent shifts in global trade.
 In the paragraph below, we explain how we developed a simple accounting tool to fill the data gap for the most recent years.

 Elasticity of consumer prices to exchange rate variations over two decades

-Besides shedding light on the country-specific impact of cost-push inflation, world input-output tables are also helpful to illustrate how exchange rate movements affect inflation.
+We move to a more original exercise, and use WIOTs to illustrate how exchange rate movements affect inflation using several WIOTs datasets covering two decades, from 1995 to 2019.
 The transmission of exchange rate movements differs across countries.
 It depends, among other things, on their respective trade openness, the relative integration of sectors and firms in international production chains and the currency of invoicing for trade.
-In a recent paper (Camatte et al., 2021), we analyze the impact of exchange rate variations on domestic consumer prices using several WIOTs datasets covering two decades, from 1995 to 2019.
+It cannot be analyzed with the simple price dual to the Leontief model as exchange rate variations have different effects for domestic and foreign prices.

 In line with the existing literature, we find that in response to a 1% appreciation of the domestic currency, domestic consumer prices decrease by around 0.10% on average at the world level.
 The impact of exchange rate variations on consumer prices has remained broadly stable over the past two decades.